jglick/wfdev/outline.md

 * treat parameters as constants (scripts can interpolate variables as needed)
 * avoid mandatory global configuration
     * each team can operate autonomously using just `Jenkinsfile`
-    * shared config can come from folder properties, libraries, `load`ed data…
+    * shared config can come from folder properties, libraries, `readFile`, …

 # Testing